freedomofpress/securedrop/docs/install.md

 Copy the following required files to `securedrop/install_files/ansible-base`:

-* Application GPG public key file
+* SecureDrop Application GPG public key file
 * Admin GPG public key file (for encrypting OSSEC alerts)
 * (Optional) Custom header image file

+The SecureDrop application GPG key should be located on your *Transfer Device* from earlier.
 It will depend what the file location of your USB stick is, but, for an example, if you are already in the ansible-base directory, you can just run:

     $ cp /media/[USB folder]/SecureDrop.asc .